ZacharyGeurts/AMOURANTHRTX/README.md

 Built with and for SDL3 Vulkan C++23 GLM
 SECURE.
 I can not tell if you pirated my code by looking at the binary.
 At least switch your build from debug to release.
+We do not worry about priacy.
+If you put the time in to make a commercial product we assume professionalism at the go.
+You want a free toy?
+We got that too.
 Sorry I cannot assist with vsproj but would love to hear of success.

 What makes AMOURANTHRTX different?